Travel Postcard: 48 hours in Madrid

-MADRID (Reuters) - Despite its world-class museums, good climate and arguably Europe’s best nightlife, Spain’s capital, located right in the center of the country, is often overlooked in favor of its beachside sister, Barcelona.
+MADRID, May 24 (Reuters) - Despite its world-class museums, good climate and arguably Europe’s best nightlife, Spain’s capital, located right in the centre of the country, is often overlooked in favour of its beachside sister, Barcelona.

 But the fact Madrid is a better-kept secret from the EasyJet crowds is something to celebrate as the city has steered clear of tourist tat and the British pubs of the sun-soaked coasts to hold onto its unique charms that once delighted Ernest Hemingway and friends.